Rental assistance Baltimore City and county.

-- This voucher program limits the amount of rent that a low income household needs to pay towards their housing costs and the aid is based on their annual household income.
-Call (800) 332-6347.
-Also click here for more information on Section 8 Housing Vouchers.
+- This voucher program limits the amount of rent that a low income household needs to pay towards their housing costs and the support provided is based on their annual household income.
+For immediate rental assistance today in Baltimore, Call (800) 332-6347 or 443-423-6400.
+Also find more details on for more information on HUD Section 8 Housing Vouchers.

 Baltimore Neighborhoods, Inc. - This non-profit agency, which can be reached at 1-800-487-6007, was created back in the 1950s.
 Since then they have been dealing with all sorts of housing and rent issues that Baltimore families face, such as housing discrimination, landlord and tenant disputes, referrals to state of Maryland and federal government rent assistance programs, and illegal evictions.
 Call them to get free advice on your housing and rent concerns.

 Maryland Legal Aid operates across the state.
 They offer free services and legal representation for people over 65, and also those individuals who are facing poverty or are considered low income.
 Dial (800) 999-8904 .The free, pro-bono attorneys for tenants are located at 500 E. Lexington ST. Baltimore, MD 21202.